seenons/seenons-be-assignment/README.md

 - Can I expose this as an API instead?
 Yes
 - Can I do more than asked?
 Yes, the time is yours
 - Is there a deadline?
 No, but please be mindful that its FIFO.
 - How long does it take to complete the assignment?
-You can use as much time as you want, make it nice, make it useful, make it print ascii art, you choose as its your personal time.
+You can use as much time as you want.
+Make it nice, make it useful, or make it print ASCII art.
+You choose, as it's your personal time.